pseudoku/ErgoWarp/BuildLog/README.md

  post cure in sun or ultraviolet led. white resin will yellow if too intense so again patience.

 ### Post process
- this SLA print requires some post process sanding on some surface else cap will clip and switches nub to seat properly. notorious ones being R1C3 and R1C4. lightly sand nubs and check to see if switches seats without excessive force.
+ this SLA print requires some post process sanding on some surface notorious ones being R1C3 and R1C4. lightly sand nubs and check to see if switches seats without excessive force.